AVWildberger/TrafficPulse/Description/Static Parts/Geotargeting.md

-# What is Geotargeting and why it`s an important Advertising Strategy?
+# What is geotargeting and why it`s an important advertising strategy?

 Geotargeting works by detecting users' locations using tools like GPS or cell towers.
 Geotargeting apps, such as Lieferando or Uber Eats, use real-time location data to customize listings for a better consumer experience.
 Google employs geotargeting in search results, organizing them based on the user's location.